alash3al/redix/README.md

 =====
 - Assuming you downloaded the official docker image via `docker pull ghcr.io/alash3al/redix`
 - Assuming that you have a configurations file called `./redix.hcl`
-- Just execute `docker run -v $(pwd)/redix.hcl:/etc/redix/redix.hcl -p6380:6380 ghcr.io/alash3al/redix`
+- Just execute `docker run -v $(pwd)/redix.hcl:/etc/redix/redix.hcl -p 6380:6380 ghcr.io/alash3al/redix`
 - Assuming that the redix-server is listening on localhost on port `6380`
 - Connect to it using any redis client i.e `$ redis-cli -p 6380`
 - Nothing else!